CamNagle24/GDB-Bomb-Defusal/README.md

 - Use of Disassembly Tools: Used objdump to disassemble binary files and analyze their entire source code in assembly form.

-In part 2 the goal is to defuse all the stages of a bomb without having it blow up to lose points.
-However, the trick is that when using the gdb you cannot see the C source code.
-You have to go line by line with a binary program in assembly stepping through/into its functions and loops.
 This made me understand assembly a lot more because I could enable the registers and see what was in them after completing each line.
 I could jump to different functions and set breakpoints and ones I didn’t want to run, (like the explode_bomb function).

 ## <a href="https://www.youtube.com/watch?v=UNz9k9E9IWM"> Demo Video on YouTube </a>